kaanguru/JavaScript_Re-Beginners/01_meet_again/01_what-is.md

 Meet with JavaScript again to have a better understanding of language.

 ::: warning
 Probably you underestimated JavaScript.
-Here is an introduction to JavaScript
+Here is an re-introduction to JavaScript.
 :::

 ## The programming language of the internet <FontIcon icon="wifi" size="23" />